cochrane/AsciidocEdit/README.md

 Installation
 ============

-Clone, compile project with XCode.
+Clone and compile project with XCode.
 You must have `/usr/bin/asciidoctor`.

 License
 =======